gomorpheus/morpheus-docs/getting_started/agent/morpheus_agent.rst

 ^^^^^^^^^^^^^^^^^^^^^

 .. image:: /images/provisioning/agent_ssh.gif
-   :height: 400px
+   :height: 500px
+   :align: center

-The Morpheus Agent can be installed with a variety of automated methods, or manually installed.
+The Morpheus Agent can be installed with a variety of automated methods:

 - ssh (linux)
 - winRM